morgankn/README-generator/README.md

 ## Installation
-To install this application, inquirer and node must be installed on the local computer for the application to run properly, The repository that includes the code should be cloned onto the users local computer to run the application in the terminal
+To install this application, inquirer and node must be installed on the local computer for the application to run properly.
+The repository that includes the code must be cloned onto the local computer to run the application in the terminal.

 ## Usage
-Open the integrated terminal by right clicking on the index.js file and type in node index.js.
-The user will then be prompted to answer questions about their README and the information they want to include in it.
-After all the prompts are answered a README file will be created with all the given information from the user.
+Open the integrated terminal by right clicking on the index.js file and typing node index.js in the termnial.
+The user will be prompted to answer questions about their README.
+Once all the questions have been answered a README will be created using the users information.

 ## Contribution
 N/A